 Indication of proprietary security mechanism and key agreement shall be possible.

-Several key sets and algorithms shall be available for the different parties managing this transport layer (card issuer, third party etc.).
+Several key sets and algorithms shall be available for the different parties managing this transport layer (card issuer, third party, etc.).

 Once a connection has been open allowing application remote management, it shall be up to application in the UICC involved in the initiating the transport layer to check the security of the message, before forwarding the message to the receiving application.